Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 What a surprise awaited us there!
 A dozen deers were happily grazing, and as soon as they saw us, they quickly disappeared across the mountains.
 It was magical.

 And the views from the top of the mountain pass were also magical!
-We stopped for a while and took some rest before descending to the other side.
+We stopped for a while and rested before descending to the other side.

 A couple of deer in the Pyrenees we spotted during the Travessa dels 3 Refugis